contexts: rigorous. relevant. readable. rad.

 author bio: Contexts bios follow a simple formula and aim to downplay professional hierarchies.
 We ask for affiliation (university and department, company, agency, etc.), as well as either one book or up to three research interests (you can list your own book in the bio or the recommended resources, but not both).
 A two-sentence bio should be provided for each author.

-Example (book): Seth Abrutyn is in the sociology department at the University of British Columbia.
+Example (book): Seth Abrutyn is in the Department of Sociology at the University of British Columbia.
 He is the author of Revisiting Institutionalism in Sociology.

-Example (research interests): Amin Ghaziani is in the sociology department at the University of British Columbia.
+Example (research interests): Amin Ghaziani is in the Department of Sociology at the University of British Columbia.
 He studies culture and urban sexualities.

-Example (graduate student): Jane Doe is in the sociology program at Unicorn University.
+Example (graduate student): Jane Doe is a graduate student in the Department of Sociology at Unicorn University.
 They study social class, culture, and education.

 titles: Short, snappy titles aren’t usually associated with academia, but they are key to the magazine-inspired look and feel of Contexts.
 We suggest aiming for five or six words, no colons, and a bit of intrigue!
 And yes, we’ll always help out with suggested titles.